 Astronics (ATRO) Gets a Hold Rating from Canaccord Genuity

-In a report released yesterday, Kenneth Herbert from Canaccord Genuity maintained a Hold rating on Astronics (ATRO), with a price target of $25.00.
-The company’s shares closed last Monday at $21.50, close to its 52-week low of $20.61.
+Canaccord Genuity analyst Kenneth Herbert maintained a Hold rating on Astronics (ATRO) yesterday and set a price target of $25.00.
+The company’s shares closed last Monday at $19.66, close to its 52-week low of $18.70.

 See today’s analyst top recommended stocks >>